voedger/voedger-internals/concepts/motivation/motivation.md

 ### Performance

-- Each datacenter shall support 10,000 restaurants.
+- Each cluster shall support 10,000 restaurants.
 - It is estimated that, on average, a restaurant generates 2,000 operations (orders, payments, etc.) per day.
 - Therefore, a cluster must handle 20,000,000 operations per day, averaging 230 operations per second, with peaks up to 2,000 operations per second.